Kane632/IdleonOverlay/README.md

 ![grey square overlay](./Docs/Images/IdleonTools/Overlay.png)

-To exit this overlay just drag the mouse out of press the ESC key on your keboard.
+To exit this overlay just drag the mouse out of the game window or press the ESC key on your keboard.

 #### Copy cursor in window coordinates  <a name="idleon-tools-mouse-coordinates"></a>
 Put your mouse anywhere on the game screen and press the HOME key.
 You can now check your current mouse coordinates in the console output.